Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Introduction

-\paragraph{Acknowledgements.} The author is deeply grateful to Syu Kato and Ryosuke Kodera for many fruitful discussions and encouragements.
-He also thanks Masaki Kashiwara and Hiraku Nakajima for helpful discussions.
-A part of this work was done during his visit at UC Riverside on March 2017.
+The author is deeply grateful to Syu Kato and Ryosuke Kodera for many fruitful discussions and encouragements.
+He also thanks Masaki Kashiwara, Hiraku Nakajima and Katsuyuki Naoi for helpful discussions.
+A part of this work was done during the author's visit at UC Riverside in March 2017.
 He thanks Vyjayanthi Chari for hospitality and stimulating discussions during his stay.
+He also thanks the anonymous referee for many valuable comments.

-The author is supported in part by the Kyoto Top Global University project.
+The work of the author was supported in part by the Kyoto Top Global University program.
+It was also supported by Grant-in-Aid for JSPS Research Fellow (No.~18J10669) and by JSPS Overseas Research Fellowships during the revision.

-\paragraph{Convention.}
+\subsection{Convention}